 The shape is important for the prize of the baroque pearl too.
 The most valuable baroque-shaped pearls are the Keshi pearl, the cross pearl (the pearl is formed in the shape of a cross), and the baroque pearls.
 And the larger the pearl the more you pay.
 Some baroque-shaped pearls are not popular with jewelry designers, like the rice pearl.
 They are very cheap, but it takes you ages to bead them since the pearls are so small and the holes hard to find.

 The prices of baroque-shaped pearls when they have all shades of white and pink are ‘normal’, but you pay a lot extra for dark-colored pearls since this color is very rare.
 And when that dark-colored baroque pearl has a stunning luster that reflects light, you pay the jackpot.

 Baroque pearls are trendy pearls.

 On my trip to Cambodia and Vietnam last January on the last day I found gorgeous baroque pearls.
-One string in a dark gray to a black color and the other one was off-white.
-When the light shines on the white bead you see a kind of pinkish to purple shine on the nacre.
+One string was in a dark gray to a black color and the other one was off-white.
+When the light shines on the white bead you see a kind of pinkish-to-purple shine on the nacre.
 And on the black baroque pearl, that glance is more brownish to bronze.
 Very special!

 What are shell pearls exactly?